search icon

 Do you feel the chills crawling down your spine at the very thought?
 Good!
 Please don’t do it!
 It’s not worth it.

-Not only can it ruin your chances of being admitted.
-But it can also potentially damage your career options years later!
+Not only can it ruin your chances of being admitted, but it can also potentially damage your career options years later!

 Childhood Aspirations